maleos1/uci_har/README.md

 ... adds a column with labels which identifying which activity was recorded.

 As main output, the script generates a variable *X_combined* which contains this data frame.
 In addition, the script generates a variable called *X_summary*, which displays the mean of each variable in the subset grouped by each activity and by each experimental subject.
+From X_summary, the script automatically generates a dataset called "tidydata.txt"